Cray-HPE/canu/README.md

 ### [1.6.36]

-- Fix Canu cabling to support splitter cables
+- Fix handling of LLDP data for that caused exception in cable validation

 ### [1.6.35]